NicoDerp/BlueberryOS/README.md

 Big thanks to [wiki.osdev.org](wiki.osdev.org) for their wiki and forums.

 This project uses a slighly modified version of the [tinf](https://github.com/jibsen/tinf) library for decompressing the initrd.
+This OS uses a memory allocator heavily inspired by [liballoc](https://github.com/blanham/liballoc).

 Use BlueberryOS at our own risk.
 I'm not responsible for any damages or other things that can happen by using my operating system.
 This is very in-development and just a hobby-project.